liberapay/liberapay.com/README.md

     make env

-Now you need to give yourself superuser postgres powers (if it hasn't been done already), and create two databases:
+Now you need to give yourself superuser postgres powers (if it hasn't been done already).
+One of these commands should work:

-    su postgres -c "createuser --superuser $(whoami)"
+    sudo -u postgres -c "createuser --superuser $(whoami)" su -c "su postgres -c 'createuser --superuser $(whoami)'"

+Then create two databases:

     createdb liberapay
     createdb liberapay_tests

-If you need a deeper understanding take a look at the [Database Roles](https://www.postgresql.org/docs/9.4/static/user-manag.html) and [Managing Databases](https://www.postgresql.org/docs/9.4/static/managing-databases.html) sections of PostgreSQL's documentation.
+If you need a deeper understanding, take a look at the [Database Roles](https://www.postgresql.org/docs/9.4/static/user-manag.html) and [Managing Databases](https://www.postgresql.org/docs/9.4/static/managing-databases.html) sections of PostgreSQL's documentation.

 Then you can set up the DB: